-Changes in Cost or Coverage
+Change in Cost of Coverage

-In addition to the changes listed above, if there is a significant change in the cost of coverage of a benefit option, you may be entitled to make a corresponding change in your election within 30 days of the event (except with respect to the Health Care Flexible Spending Account).
+In addition to the changes listed above, if there is a significant change in the cost of coverage of a benefit option, you may be entitled to make a corresponding change in your election within 30 days of the event.
 If a new benefit option is added or improved significantly or curtailed by the Company or by your dependent's employer, you may be permitted to make a corresponding new election.
-Changes to your Health Care Flexible Spending Account are not allowed by law for these reasons.

-If you contribute to the Dependent Care Flexible Spending Account, and there is a significant increase or decrease in the cost of services by a day care provider who is not your relative, you may be able to make corresponding changes to your contribution election for your Dependent Care Spending Account by submitting a new election within 30 days of the change.
+If you contribute to the Dependent Care Flexible Spending Account, and there is an increase or decrease in the cost of services by a day care provider who is not your relative, you can make a corresponding change to your contribution election for your Dependent Care Spending Account by submitting a new election within 30 days of the change.
 If your dependent care provider changes or services are significantly curtailed, you may be able to change your election within 30 days.
-For example, if midyear, your mother will begin taking care of your child at no cost and you no longer need your current dependent care center, you can revoke your election to contribute to the dependent care spending account due to a significant change in coverage.
-However, if your mother wants a payment midyear, you cannot increase your contributions to this account due to a change in cost because she is your relative.
+For example, if mid-year, your mother will begin taking care of your Child at no cost and you no longer need your current dependent care center, you can revoke your election to contribute to the dependent care spending account due to a change in coverage.
+However, if your mother wants a payment mid-year, you cannot increase your contributions to this account due to a change in cost because she is your relative.